khuangaf/steeve_homepage/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-06-07"
   date_end = ""
-  description = "Predict demand for an online advertisement based on natural language metadata and context."
+  description = "Predict the demand for an online advertisement based on natural language metadata and context."

 [[item]]
   organization = "Kaggle"